Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   timer is 12 hours.
 This value is mainly driven by application requirements and may be changed by the application.

-The following fields are differents:
+The following fields are different:

 * RuleID size
 * Window index size W